 These sites have information about family relationships and tips for interacting with family and friends:

 Need some simple things to relieve holiday stress?
 Need a distraction?
 Bored?
-When Facebook and Twitter lose their charm on about day 3 of break, try these fun sites:
+When social media loses its charm on about day 3 of break, try these fun sites:

 Here's some helpful information for LGBT travelers, to consider if your plans will take you abroad during the break or for international study next semester.

 Traveling can be stressful for the holidays, but can be even more so for folks whose gender identity or presentation may conflict with gender markers on their legal documents.
 Before you travel, know your rights and what to expect as a passenger when passing through airport security.
 This government page provides information about some of the screening procedures transgender air passengers may encounter, as well as information about booking a flight and packing luggage while transgender.
 In the event that you do experience discrimination, the above link provided by the National Center for Transgender Equality also provides a number of contacts for filing a complaint.

 If you are traveling and think you may be subject to additional searches due to the presence of medical prosthetics (or any other reasons, including the presence of a service animal, a disability or medical condition, or medication), you can feel free to fill out and present a 'TSA Notification Card,' presenting the TSA officer with additional information and documentation.
 For more information about traveling through TSA where use of this card may be applicable, please check out the TSA 'Special Procedures' sub-page.
 At any time during the screening process you may request to speak with a supervisor and/or have a private screening.
 If you are traveling internationally, you may want to specifically research that location's screening and security procedures before flying.